amir20/sha-miner/README.md

 This project was created to understand how cryto-currency miners work.
 For a while, I have understood at a high-level what miners do but the best way for me to really understand was to implement it myself.

 # How does the project work
 I read the source code for [geth](https://github.com/ethereum/go-ethereum) to understand how `difficulty` is implemented and how `hashrate` was computed.
-This example miner uses all of your CPU cores "mine" a nonce which is below the threshold.
+This example miner uses all of your CPU cores to "mine" a nonce where `hash(nonce + message) <= threshold`.
+I use sha-256.

+# How is this different than the real implementation
+There are two big differences.
+Real miners start with a random number to increase the chances of one miner mining a block.
+Also, instead of using bytes of a string, the bytes of the currently block that is being mined will be used.

 # Usage